ioccc-src/winner/next/guidelines.md

 </div>

 **`|`** The IOCCC no longer uses twitter.
-IOCCC entries will be announced by a git commit to the [IOCCC entries repo](https://github.com/ioccc-src/winner) that, in turn, updates the [official IOCCC website](https://www.ioccc.org/index.html).
+IOCCC entries will be announced by a `git` commit to the [IOCCC entries repo](https://github.com/ioccc-src/winner) that, in turn, updates the [Official IOCCC website](https://www.ioccc.org/index.html).

 **`|`** In addition a note is posted to the [IOCCC Mastodon account](https://fosstodon.org/@ioccc).